 The U.S. Judicial Panel on Multidistrict Litigation (JPML) consolidated all cases pending in federal courts to the U.S. District Court for the District of Minnesota to be managed in a multi-district litigation (MDL) proceeding.
 In July 2019, the court excluded several of the plaintiffs' causation experts, and granted summary judgment for 3M in all cases pending at that time in the MDL.
 Plaintiffs have appealed that decision to the U.S. Court of Appeals for the Eighth Circuit.
 Plaintiffs have also appealed a 2018 jury verdict in favor of 3M in the first bellwether trial in the MDL and appealed the dismissal of another bellwether case.
 The Eighth Circuit court heard oral argument on all pending appeals in March 2021.
+A panel of the appellate court in August 2021 reversed the district court's exclusion of the plaintiffs' causation experts and the grant of summary judgment for 3M.
+The Company has sought further appellate en banc review by the full Eighth Circuit court.
+Proceedings have not resumed in the MDL court.
+Also, in August 2021, the Eighth Circuit court separately affirmed the 2018 jury verdict in 3M's favor in the only bellwether trial in the MDL.

-Among the 27 remaining lawsuits in the United States, 24 are in the MDL court and three are in state court.
-The MDL has stayed all 23 remaining lawsuits pending the appeal of the summary judgment decision.
+Among the 29 remaining lawsuits in the United States, 26 are in the MDL court and three are in state court.
+The MDL has stayed all 26 remaining lawsuits pending the appeal of the summary judgment decision.
 In February 2020, the MDL court remanded two cases to state court in Jackson County, Missouri that combined Bair Hugger product liability claims with medical malpractice claims.
 The Missouri court set trial dates of September 2022 and April 2023 for these two cases.
 There is also one case in Hidalgo County, Texas that combines Bair Hugger product liability claims with medical malpractice claims.
 In August 2019, the MDL court enjoined the individual plaintiff from pursuing his claims in Texas state court because he had previously filed and dismissed a claim in the MDL.
 That plaintiff has appealed the order to the U.S. Court of Appeals for the Eighth Circuit, which heard oral argument on this appeal in March 2021.
 In May 2021, the Court of Appeals lifted the MDL court's injunction that barred plaintiff from litigating the Texas state court case.
+No trial date has been set in the case.